DEFRA/waste-organisation-frontend/README.md

 ### Development

-To Build the application and all its dependencies (backend, Localstack, Redis, MongoDB, Defra ID stub) in Docker:
+To build the application and all its dependencies (backend, Localstack, Redis, MongoDB, Defra ID stub) in Docker:

 ```bash
 npm run build:docker
 ```

-To run the application and all its dependencies (backend, Localstack, Redis, MongoDB, Defra ID stub) in Docker:
+To run the application and all its dependencies in Docker:

 ```bash
 npm run start:docker